Help Center

 Example

-Wile E Coyote is running an ACME Anvils campaign and he uses the following parameters to identify his traffic:
+Dunder Mifflin Paper Company is running a spring promotional campaign and they use the following parameters to identify their traffic:

-• utm_campaign = acme-anvils to identify the overall campaign.
+• utm_campaign = spring-2024 to identify the overall campaign.

-• utm_source = anvils-mailer to identify traffic that results from your ACME Anvils email campaign.
+• utm_source = spring2024-mailer to identify traffic that results from your email campaign.

 Your custom campaign URL would be: